 I have found with dog bedding, the fabrics may still be stained as far as color, but the detergent and sanitizer will remove odors.

 Preventing Poop Smearing

-Once you get at the root cause of the poop smearing, you can begin on prevention.
+Once you get at the root cause of the poop smearing, you can begin prevention.

 Until that happens, be aware of the child’s environment.
-Remove anything that you don’t want damaged permanently.
-This is not the time to display grandma’s handmade heirloom quilt, if it risks being ruined.
+Remove anything that you don’t want to be damaged permanently.
+This is not the time to display grandma’s handmade heirloom quilt if it risks being ruined.

 Protect mattresses with covers.
 Remove favorite stuffed animals from rooms, and other items that cannot be thoroughly cleaned.